TULiberalArts/Environmental-Studies/pages/undergradaute.md

 Learn More about [Temple’s Award-Winning Advisors](https://liberalarts.temple.edu/advising)

 ## Fly in Four
 Take charge of your future and limit your debt.
 The Fly in 4 partnership allows you to complete your degree on time — or Temple will pay for your remaining coursework.
 Graduating on time means your path to success starts sooner.
 We provide you with the resources you need to graduate in four years, like academic advising and classes offered when you need them.
-You commit to doing what it takes to graduate in four years, and we'll help you get there.
+You commit to doing what it takes to graduate in four years, and we’ll help you get there.

 Learn How to [Fly in Four](http://fly.temple.edu/)